brannerchinese/phonebook/README.md

  1. Test suite.
  1. Suggestions from people doing code review:
    2. Add `CREATE INDEX` line for database.
 DPB: At what size database should that be done?
+   2. If unknown command, return list of valid commands (can iterate through `commands`).

 [end]